ahoymarcus/nextjs-myjs-tech-blog/articles/data-exchange-formats-and-patterns2022-03-09.md

 These are transfers via files exchange that can be in many text-based or binary formats:

+- Text-Based formats: these ones have the advantage of having a human redability.
 - JSON
 - XML
 - CVS